BengtCruz/local-mqtt/README.md

 * Consists of an ESP32 connected to WiFi and publishing to topics: temperature and humidity.
 * Subscribes to topic output to turn LED on or off.

+Used the help of external websites and sources.
+Tried to modularize the code for the MQTT connection and initialization.